All Episodes

 Thank you for the opportunity.

-And uh, I just wanted to kind of go back to uh the omnibus.
+And I just wanted to kind of go back to the omnibus.

-And uh I think that uh actually Trump was smart to sign it because he's got the negotiations coming up with the North Korean, and if we were in a back and forth between Congress and the White House on the budget, it would put Trump in a weak position.
+And if we were in a back and forth between Congress and the White House on the budget, it would put Trump in a weak position.

-So I actually looked at this as uh, you know, strategically a smart thing that Trump uh signed a budget.
+So I actually look at this as, you know, strategically a smart thing that Trump signed the budget.

-Well, I'm gonna tell you right now, the best thing out of the budget, and everybody thought they were so smart, um, but we confirmed.
+Well, I'm going to tell you right now, the best thing out of the budget, and everybody thought they were so smart, but we confirmed.

 I knew this last week, but I kind of was keeping it under my hat a little bit because I wanted to totally confirm it.

-You know, Democrats claiming, well, the wall wasn't even funded in this bill yet is because the uh the the Democrats were saying, well, you can't use concrete.
+You know, Democrats claiming, well, the wall wasn't even funded in this bill yet is because the Democrats were saying, well, you can't use concrete.

-Well, the president's using the military budget and the massive military spending, you know, the amount of money is gonna take for the wall is going to be insignificant, and construction is beginning now.
+Well, the president's using the military budget and the massive military spending, you know, the amount of money it's going to take for the wall is going to be insignificant and construction is beginning now.

-So at the end of the day, even Sarah Sanders acknowledged that a hundred miles of new wall has been authorized by Congress, and it just goes from there.
+So at the end of the day, even Sarah Sanders acknowledged that 100 miles of new wall has been authorized by Congress and it just goes from there.

-And and also if he c cuts a good deal with uh North Korea, everyone will be very grateful, and and all the people that uh you know were concerned about this budget, just like the wall being built, uh, we'll be uh you know, extremely happy if we can resolve North Korea.
+And all the people that were concerned about this budget, just like the wall being built, will be extremely happy if we can resolve North Korea.

-Well, look, I mean, certainly bribing the North Koreans didn't work, they got nuclear weapons, bribing the Iranians, that didn't help us either with 150 billion.
+Well, look, I mean, certainly bribing the North Koreans didn't work.

-Uh, but little rocket men, you know, being pressured economically and sanctions and an allegiance with uh China has led to a pretty good position where now he wants to negotiate and satellite photos yesterday showing oh North Korea stopped their nuclear program and missile program and then not going to be firing missiles, at least in the near term over Japan and uh threatening Guam and everything else they've been doing.
+But little Rocket Man, you know, being pressured economically and sanctions and an allegiance with China has led to a pretty good position where now he wants to negotiate and satellite photos yesterday showing, oh, North Korea stopped their nuclear program and missile program, and then not going to be firing missiles, at least in the near term, over Japan and threatening Guam and everything else they've been doing.

-You know, I gotta tell you, he it's so sad and pathetic that the news media in this country just refuses to acknowledge even a single good thing that the president does.
+You know, I got to tell you, it's so sad and pathetic that the news media in this country just refuses to acknowledge even a single good thing that the president does.

 It's pathetic.